-Iranian leaders characterize Syrian President Bashar al Asad as a key ally, despite Asad's secular ideology, and Iran has undertaken major efforts to keep him in power.
-The reasons for Iran's consistent and extensive support for Asad include the following: (1) Syria's cooperation is key to Iran's arming and protection of Hezbollah; (2) the Asad regime has been Iran's closest Arab ally in a region where most governments oppose Iran; (3) a Sunni opposition government hostile to Iran might come to power if Asad fell; and (4) the Asad regime can help block Sunni extremist groups from attacking Hezbollah in Lebanon from across the Syria border.
-Most observers conclude that Iran's strategic interest in the Asad regime's survival is sufficiently compelling that Iran will resist withdrawing Iranian forces from Syria as long as any threat to Asad's grip on power persists.
-In 2018, Iran and Syria signed updated military cooperation agreements, perhaps suggesting Iranian intent to remain militarily in Syria indefinitely.
+Iranian leaders have undertaken major efforts to keep in power Syrian President Bashar al Asad, who has been a key Iranian ally despite his secular ideology.
+The strategic rationale for Tehran of this support is: (1) Syria's cooperation in Iran's arming and protection of Hezbollah; (2) the Asad regime's long-standing alliance with Iran in a region where most governments oppose Iran; (3) the threat that a Sunni opposition government hostile to Iran might come to power if Asad fell; and (4) the Asad regime's help in blocking Sunni extremist groups from attacking Hezbollah in Lebanon from across the Syria border.
+Iran's strategic interest in the Asad regime's survival is sufficiently compelling that Iran will likely keep IRGC-QF advisors in Syria as long as any threat to Asad persists.
+Several high-ranking IRGC commanders have died in Syria and their deaths have been portrayed by the regime as heroic sacrifices on behalf of the Iranian revolution and Iran's national interests.
+96 In 2018, Iran and Syria signed updated military cooperation agreements, perhaps suggesting Iranian intent to remain in Syria indefinitely.